* Astra/BMS and Takeda drugs do not raise heart attack risks

 Doctors and regulators are wary of the cardiovascular safety profile of diabetes drugs following past problems, including with GlaxoSmithKline’s Avandia pill, since patients with diabetes are at increased risk of heart troubles.

 Researchers from Brigham and Women’s Hospital in Boston, who studied Onglyza over two years in 16,492 patients, said the heart failure finding was unexpected and deserved further investigation.

-AstraZeneca and Bristol had already given headline results from the study in June showing that Onglyza did not increase heart attack risk - although it did not reduce it either, as the companies had initially hoped.
+AstraZeneca and Bristol had already given headline results from the study in June, showing Onglyza did not increase heart attack risk - although it did not reduce it either, as the companies had initially hoped.

 Dr. Anthony DeMaria, editor-in-chief of the Journal of the American College of Cardiology, said the absence of severe adverse events was reassuring but it might be that DPP-4s were best avoided for certain patients at high risk of heart failure.